 These are vitally important questions to answer.
 Do you know at least one of the globally spoken languages (for example, Mandarin Chinese, English, Hindustani, Spanish or Arabic)?
 If you do, you can aim your business at a global community of this language speakers.
 But, if you only speak your native language, you won’t be able to work with a worldwide audience.

 - Unknown customer profile

 Targeting the people who live outside your home country, you need to know much more than their first language.
 You should understand their mentality, know their wishes and demands, learn the promotional channels they trust, etc.

 To do this, you need to go through the region-specific marketing reports, and research your audience.
 Sometimes, it might be a time-consuming task – especially if you don’t know where to look for information, or don’t know the local language well.

 - Unfamiliar legal terms

-If you work on a foreign market, it’s important to know the laws the countries you’re targeting.
+If you work in a foreign market, it’s important to know the laws of the countries you’re targeting.
 Some countries may have a limit on the volume of imported goods, or a ban on some particular product types, or a specific tax system, etc.

 Usually, these regulations allow you to do dropshipping business easily.
 Most likely, there won’t be any tax fees on importing small-scale packages.
-And, the commonly forbidden types of imported products are drugs, explosives, weapon, and other life-threatening things that you’re highly unlikely to dropship 🙂
+And, the commonly forbidden types of imported products are drugs, explosives, weapons, and other life-threatening things that you’re highly unlikely to dropship. 🙂

-Now you know what are your options of dropshipping in South Africa, and we hope it will inspire you to move your own business forward!
+Now you know your options of dropshipping in South Africa, and we hope it will inspire you to move your own business forward!